Here are some important questions to consider, to help you decide.

 Explore: How to save for a home deposit

-Rental income may help cover your monthly mortgage payments, however, you’ll need to be able to repay your mortgage at the end of the mortgage term.
+Rental income may help cover your monthly mortgage payments.
+However, you’ll need a repayment plan to show that you’re able to repay your mortgage at the end of the mortgage term.

-Alternatively, you may decide to take out a buy-to-let mortgage on a capital repayment basis.
+Alternatively, you might take out a buy-to-let mortgage on a capital repayment basis.

 With this option, your monthly payments cover the interest charged on your loan each month, as well as a repayment of some of the capital.
-This means that your mortgage will be fully paid off at the end of the mortgage term if you keep up with the monthly payments.
+Your mortgage will then be paid off at the end of the term if you keep up with the monthly payments.

-Interest rates and mortgage fees tend to be higher for buy-to-let mortgages than for residential mortgages.
+Interest rates and mortgage fees tend to be higher for buy-to-let mortgages than residential mortgages.

-You’ll also need to continue to make your monthly payments during ‘voids’.
-Voids are periods when the property is empty because you can’t find a tenant, or you need to carry out maintenance.
+You must also continue to make your monthly payments during voids.
+Voids are periods when the property is empty because you don’t have a tenant or you need to carry out maintenance.

-Mortgage lenders will take these factors into account when deciding whether to lend to you.
+Mortgage lenders will consider these factors when deciding whether to lend to you.

 There are other costs to consider when buying a property to let, such as: